 Africa: Cape Town

-Cape Town in South Africa has the advantage of some wonderful beaches, and Christmas falls in mid-summer, so that’s where a lot of the fun happens.
+Cape Town has the advantage of some wonderful beaches, and Christmas falls in mid-summer, so that’s where a lot of the fun happens.
 Interestingly enough all their Christmas Cards show snow, fir trees, robins and other Eurocentric things.
 If they want holly, painted berries are used because they’re still green.

 Most families get together at home, on the beach or at a restaurant for a cold lunch.
 Another major Cape Town holiday is “Tweede Nuwe Jaar”, Second New Year, which is traditionally the day the whole city goes to the beach.
 There’s also the Coon Carnival, where community groups dress up in colorful costumes and play typical Cape Music – banjos, squash boxes and tambourines making up a large part of it.
 The competition for best band is quite tense.